 |Eastern European States||3 seats|

 |African States or Eastern European States, in rotation||1 seat|

 |Asian States or Latin American States, in rotation||1 seat|

 The candidates with the greatest number of votes and "not less than a majority of the votes of the Members present" at the secret ballot will be selected for office.

-The nomination period for the 2011 election of the ILC opened in October 2010 and closed at the end of May 2011.
-At the 66th session of the General Assembly, in late 2011, elections will be held for all 34 members starting a new five-year term starting on 1 January 2012 and ending 31 December 2016.
-The two rotational seats for 2011 will be allocated to one national of an African state and one national of an Asian state.
+The most recent elections for the International Law Commission were held in 2011.
+The nomination period for the 2011 elections opened in October 2010 and closed at the end of May 2011.
+In late 2011, during the 66th GA, elections were held for all 34 members.
+The elected members began a new five-year term on 1 January 2012, which will end on the 31 December 2016.
+The two rotational seats for 2011 were allocated to one national of an African state and one national of an Asian state.